-If you jumped in and already executed the above code you will be disappointed to learn that .wait() will never actually return.
-That's because you also need to run a Celery worker to receive and execute the task.
+Now if you jumped in and already executed the above code you will be disappointed to learn that your .wait() will never actually return.
+That's because you also need to run celery.
+You can do that by running celery as a worker:

-'''

-$ celery -A your_application.celery worker
+\$ celery -A your_application.celery worker

-'''

-The your\application string has to point to your application's package or module that creates the celery object.
+The your_application string has to point to your application's package or module that creates the celery object.